LuisAlva1987/American_Hospital_Association_Survey/README.md

   SELECT ROUND(AVG(hospital_count), 2) AS hospital_average
   FROM hospitals;
   ```
-  The average of hospitals that particpated during the years surveyed is 4,802
+The average hospitals participation during the years surveyed is 4,802.
+Most of years survey (2015 through 2023) were above the average in hospital participation, the only years lower than the average were 2015, 2016, and 2018.

 * How many hospitals per state participated in the lastest survey?
   ```sql